lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 - The enabled layers.
 - The extensions requested.

 With that structure, we invoke the `vkCreateInstance` function, and we will get a pointer to the Vulkan instance.
 We store that address as a long attribute named `vkInstance`.
+If we have enabled the portability extension, we need to set the `VK_INSTANCE_CREATE_ENUMERATE_PORTABILITY_BIT_KHR` fla.

 ```java
 public class Instance {